 FuboTV review: Content and channels

 Fubo's channel lineup is huge.
 The largest among the higher-priced streaming services, FuboTV includes almost all of the local networks as well as top cable brands.
-The only thing that used to be missing were the Disney-owned networks, but as of August 1, Fubo now has access to ESPN and ABC.
+In summer 2020, they added Disney-owned channels like ABC and ESPN, but took away Turned-owned channels like CNN and TNT.
+Fubo is also lacking the A&E networks.

-Fubo does offer the Viacom-owned networks, like MTV, Comedy Central and Nickelodeon, which only Philo also has.
+Fubo does offer the Viacom-owned networks, like MTV, Comedy Central and Nickelodeon.
 For their full channel lineup, check here.

-The add-ons include two premium channels and several packages geared toward different interests, primarily niche sports:
+The add-ons include two premium channels and several packages geared toward different interests, primarily niche sports.
+The service recently added MLB Network + MLB StrikeZone and the NHL Network.

 - Showtime ($10.99)